Embarrassing gas? Uncomfortable bloating?

 This is why you may so often feel tired upon waking in the morning, after your body has worked all night trying to digest your food and you did not benefit from the nutrients it contained.

-- Milk should be taken alone, and particularly not with meat.
-Milk will tend to curdle around other foods and inhibit digestion of those foods.
-However, fermented dairy products and cheese do not cause this problem.
+Milk should not be combined with meat and should best be taken alone.
+It will tend to curdle around other foods and inhibit digestion of those foods (fermented dairy products and cheese do not cause this problem).

 High sugar fruits should not be combined with foods that digest more slowly (the slower digested foods will sit in your stomach up to 9 hours if combined with meat and starches).